 Any holder of these patents or other patents covering similar technology could sue us for damages and seek to prevent us from manufacturing, selling or developing our products.
-Legal disputes can be costly and time consuming to defend.
+Intellectual property disputes can be costly and time consuming to defend.
 If we cannot successfully defend against any future actions or conflicts, if they arise, we may incur substantial legal costs and may be liable for damages, be required to obtain costly licenses or need to stop manufacturing, using or selling our products, which would adversely affect our business.
-We may seek to obtain a license prior to or during legal actions in order to reduce further costs and the risk of a court determination that our product infringes the third party's patents.
+We may seek to obtain a license prior to or during legal actions in order to reduce further costs and the risk of a court determination that our technology, techniques, proprietary compounds or potential product candidates infringe the third party's patents.
 A required license may be costly or may not be available on acceptable terms, if at all.
 A costly license, or inability to obtain a necessary license, could have a material adverse effect on our business.
+In addition, even if we obtained a license, it would likely be non-exclusive and any competitive advantage resulting from the licensed technology would be of limited value and the same technology could be utilized by competitors.

-There can be no assurance that we would prevail in a patent infringement action or that we would be able to obtain a license to any third-party patent on commercially reasonable terms or any terms at all; successfully develop non-infringing alternatives on a timely basis; or license alternative non-infringing technology, if any exists, on commercially reasonable terms.
+There can be no assurance that we would prevail in a patent infringement action or that we would be able to obtain a license to any third-party patent on commercially reasonable terms or any terms at all; successfully develop non-infringing alternatives on a timely basis; or license alternative non-infringing technology, if any exists, on commercially reasonable terms or at all.
 Any impediment to our ability to manufacture, use or sell approved forms of our products or our product candidates could have a material adverse effect on our business and prospects.